Yanks top O’s 8-3, run win streak over Baltimore to 15 games

 ASTROS 6, WHITE SOX 2, 1ST GAME

+CHICAGO (AP) — Ivan Nova tossed a four-hitter and Chicago took advantage of an injury to Houston ace Gerrit Cole for a win and split of a doubleheader.

-CHICAGO (AP) — Zack Greinke tossed six solid innings in his second start with the Astros, George Springer and José Altuve hit solo home runs and Houston topped Chicago in the first game of a doubleheader.
+Houston won the first game behind six solid innings from Zack Greinke in his second start with the Astros and solo home runs by George Springer and José Altuve.

-Springer connected on the first pitch of the day as the AL West-leading Astros won for the ninth time in 10 games.
+Cole didn’t start because of right hamstring discomfort.
+Instead, righty Chris Devenski (2-1) took the mound and lasted just two innings in taking the loss.

+Nova (8-9) limited high-scoring Houston to one unearned run and walked none in his second complete game this season and 10th of his career.
+After hitting Carlos Correa with a pitch in the fourth, the right hander retired 16 straight batters.

+Ryan Goins drove in two runs with a single to cap Chicago’s three-run second inning.
+Ryan Cordell doubled in a run and Adam Engel added an RBI single.

-Greinke (12-4) allowed two runs on seven hits, struck out six, walked two and hit a batter in a 102-pitch outing.
+In the opener, Greinke (12-4) allowed two runs on seven hits in winning for the second time since Houston acquired him from Arizona in a deal at the trade deadline.
+He struck out six, walked two and hit a batter in a 102-pitch outing.

 Will Harris, Ryan Pressly and Collin McHugh each followed Greinke with a perfect inning.